 Progress of research students

 The academic progress of all PGR students must be formally assessed by departments at six-monthly intervals throughout the student's research degree.
 This is in addition to the more regular recording of formal supervisory meetings.
-These progress reviews may take the form of mandatory milestones, e.g. Confirmation Review, Submission Review, or they may constitute a designated task to be completed by the student, such as a poster presentation or submission of a journal-quality paper.
+These progress reviews may take the form of mandatory milestones, e.g. Confirmation Review and Submission Review, or they may constitute a designated task to be completed by the student, such as a poster presentation or submission of a journal-quality paper.

 The University has agreed that the following progression points should be mandatory milestones: